Checkmk/checkmk_kube_agent/deploy/charts/checkmk/README.md

 helm template -n [RELEASE_NAMESPACE] [RELEASE_NAME] .
 ```

-Note that, as also with the other commands (except `helm uninstall`), you can speficy additional helm value files via `-f [MY_CUSTOM_VALUES_FILE]`, which configures the Helm chart using the custom configuration specified.

 ## Configuration

 See [Customizing the Chart Before Installing](https://helm.sh/docs/intro/using_helm/#customizing-the-chart-before-installing).
 To see all configurable options with detailed comments: